wp-plugins/cyclone-slider-2/README.txt

 == Changelog ==

+= 2.7.3 - 2013-09-28 =
+* Fix.
+Fix issue on Default template where caption is not visible on images that are taller than the slider.
+* Change.
+Returned slider auto height from sentinel to ratio for wider support and backward compatibility.
+* Change.
+Updated screenshots for wordpress.org.

 = 2.7.2 - 2013-09-27 =
 * New!
 Added ability in Settings page to enable/disable templates.
 * Change.
 Move settings page form to its own view file.